List of Marvel Comics characters: M: Maxam

 Maxam is a character appearing in American comic books published by Marvel Comics. was created by Jim Starlin and Tom Raney, and first appeared in Warlock and the Infinity Watch #12 (January 1993).

-Maxam first appeared in a vision of Gamora, then wielder of the Infinity Gem of time, wherein Maxam murdered Adam Warlock.
+Maxam first appeared in a vision of Gamora, then wielder of the Time Gem, wherein Maxam murdered Adam Warlock.
 He later appeared on the island of the Infinity Watch with no memory of his past.
 Eventually it was revealed that Maxam was from an alternate future earth where the majority of humanity had been wiped out by the Universal Church of Truth, an organization ruled by the future evil self of Adam Warlock known as the Magus.
 Maxam was sent back in time to destroy Adam before he could become the Magus.
 Maxam can summon additional body mass increasing his strength and durability to levels he has stated as being an even match for Drax the Destroyer and Hercules, even allowing him to, through supreme effort, break free of the Invisible Woman's force-field when she had imprisoned him.

 Mayhem

 Mayhem (Brigid O'Reilly) is a character appearing in American comic books published by Marvel Comics.
 The character of detective Brigid O'Reilly first appeared in Cloak and Dagger #1 (October 1983) and was created by Bill Mantlo and Rick Leonardi.
-In Cloak and Dagger vol. 2 #5 (March 1986), Brigid is killed and resurrected as Mayhem.
+In Cloak and Dagger vol. 2 #5 (March 1986), O'Reilly is killed and resurrected as Mayhem.

 Brigid O'Reilly was originally a police detective in Manhattan when she learned that Cloak and Dagger were attacking criminals in her precinct.
 She at first wanted to bring the pair to justice, but she eventually learned to trust the young crime-fighters.
 Later, she took a squad of police officers to investigate a warehouse belonging to the same pharmaceutical company that was behind Cloak's and Dagger's powers.
 Some corrupt policemen, led by Roger Falcone, exposed the other police officers to a gas to asphyxiate them.
 With her dying breath, Brigid swore vengeance on Falcone.
 As Brigid lay dying, Cloak and Dagger found her, and though were too late to save the other police, Cloak surrounded her and Dagger with darkness, while Dagger tried to revive her with light.
 When this appeared not to work, the pair abandoned her body to search for those responsible.

 Though O'Reilly died, she was reborn as Mayhem.
 In this new form, Mayhem helped Cloak and Dagger find and fight the corrupt police.
 She then killed Falcone as promised.
 She then became a vigilante, showing no mercy to the drug dealers and other criminals she pursues.

 Mayhem was considered as a "potential recruit" for the Initiative program, according to Civil War: Battle Damage Report.